Can I Get A Divorce Even If My Spouse Doesn't Want One?

 The sole petitioner will file the divorce papers and they will be served to the respondent—the other spouse.
 The respondent is asked to issue a response within 30 days, in which he or she will agree to or dispute the divorce.

-Next, you must provide a documented reason for seeking a divorce.
-Oregon is a no-fault divorce state, which means your reason can be “irreconcilable differences.”
-If your spouse does not consent to the divorce or does not respond to the papers, the court may still sign your divorce papers after a set amount of time has passed.
+If your spouse does not consent to the divorce or does not respond to the papers, you can ask the court for a default judgment and have them sign your divorce papers after a set amount of time has passed.
 While your spouse cannot prevent the divorce from happening, he/she can still contest certain aspects of the divorce in his/her response to your divorce petition.

 In time, however, you will be able to obtain your divorce through the court, even if your spouse refuses.